Rajpratik71/zfs_wiki/Troubleshooting.md

 Log files of interest: [Generic Kernel Log](#generic-kernel-log), [ZFS Kernel Module Debug Messages](#zfs-kernel-module-debug-messages)

 Important information: if a kernel thread is stuck, then a backtrace of the stuck thread can be in the logs.
+In some cases, the stuck thread is not logged until the deadman timer expires.
+See also [debug tunables](https://github.com/zfsonlinux/zfs/wiki/ZFS-on-Linux-Module-Parameters#debug)

 # DRAFT